argenkiwi/kenkyo/README.md

 ## At a glance:

-Keys highlighted in blue represent what changes on each layer, while the key being held to activate the current layer are tinted orange.
+Blue keys represent changes to the default layer.
+Orange keys represent the key to being held to activate the current layer.

 ### [Main layer](https://www.keyboard-layout-editor.com/##@_name=Main;&@_w:1.5;&=Tab&=Q&=W&=E&=R&=T&=Y&=U&=I&=O&=P&=%7B%0A%5B&=%7D%0A%5D&_w:1.5;&=%7C%0A%5C;&@_c=#90D5FF&w:1.75;&=Caps%20Lock%0A%0A%0A%0A%0A%0A%0A%0A%0AExtend&=A%0A%0A%0A%0A%0A%0A%0A%0A%0AMeta&=S%0A%0A%0A%0A%0A%0A%0A%0A%0AShift&=D%0A%0A%0A%0A%0A%0A%0A%0A%0ACtrl&=F%0A%0A%0A%0A%0A%0A%0A%0A%0AAlt&_c=#cccccc;&=G&=H&_c=#90D5FF;&=J%0A%0A%0A%0A%0A%0A%0A%0A%0AAlt&=K%0A%0A%0A%0A%0A%0A%0A%0A%0ACtrl&=L%0A%0A%0A%0A%0A%0A%0A%0A%0AShift&=/:%0A/;%0A%0A%0A%0A%0A%0A%0A%0AAlt&_c=#cccccc;&=%22%0A'&_w:2.25;&=Enter;&@_w:2.25;&=Shift&=Z&=X&=C&_c=#90D5FF;&=V%0A%0A%0A%0A%0A%0A%0A%0A%0AAltGr&_c=#cccccc;&=B&=N&_c=#90D5FF;&=M%0A%0A%0A%0A%0A%0A%0A%0A%0AAltGr&_c=#cccccc;&=%3C%0A,&=%3E%0A.&=?%0A//&_w:2.75;&=Shift;&@_w:1.25;&=Ctrl&_w:1.25;&=Meta&_w:1.25;&=Alt&_c=#90D5FF&a:7&w:6.25;&=Fumbol&_c=#cccccc&a:4&w:1.25;&=Alt&_w:1.25;&=Meta&_w:1.25;&=Menu&_w:1.25;&=Ctrl)